RedBeardLab/zeeSQL-doc/docs/references.md

 The `READ_ONLY` flags communicate to `zeeSQL` that the execution will not modify the database.

-If the execution might modify the database, and the `READ_ONLY` flags is passed, `zeeSQL` will return an error.
+If the execution might modify the database, and the `READ_ONLY` flag is passed, `zeeSQL` will return an error.

 Passing the `READ_ONLY` flags allow `zeeSQL` to not replicate the command.
 Possibly saving computing resources of the replicas.